openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/classification.rst

 .. note::

-  To learn more in depth how to manage training process of the model, refer to :doc:`./detection`.
+  To learn deeper how to manage training process of the model, refer to :doc:`./detection`.

   To learn how to deploy the trained model, refer to: :doc:`../deploy`.